 Many Norway maples made their way from Europe to the United States by being transplanted as ornamental specimens or by having individual seeds escape cultivation.
 These trees produce ample amounts of winged seed which are dispersed readily in the wind and germinate quickly.
 A suggested reason for the success of many invasive species is the absence of predators in the invaded habitat.
 A study by Cincotta et al. (2009) found that foliar insect and fungal damage was significantly higher on native sugar maples than on the invasive Norway maples.
-This could potentially could be one of the contributing factors to their the Norway maple's success.
+This could be one of the contributing factors to the Norway maple’s success.

-The prominent 5-lobed leaf of the Norway maple (left) and the wide-spreading wings of the Norway maple fruit (right).
+The prominent five-lobed leaf of the Norway maple (left) and the wide-spreading wings of the Norway maple fruit (right).
 Photos: John M. Randall, The Nature Conservancy, Bugwood.org (left); Paul Wray, Iowa State University, Bugwood.org (right)

-Flower clusters of Norway maple (left) and Broad and blunt bud of a Norway Maple (right).
+Flower clusters of Norway maple (left) and broad and blunt bud of a Norway Maple (right).
 Photo: Robert Vidéki, Doronicum Kft., Bugwood.org (left); Rob Routledge, Sault College, Bugwood.org (right)

-Seedlings of Norway maples can be pulled from moist soil before they get too large.
+Seedlings of Norway maple can be pulled from moist soil before they get too large.
 Other types of manual removal include digging out saplings and root systems or cutting down large trees.
 Girdling the trees by removing the bark layer (including the cambium) can also be performed, but is most effective in the spring.
-Left over stumps can be ground out or new growth that develops from old stumps can be cut in future years.
+Leftover stumps can be ground out or new growth that develops from old stumps can be cut in future years.
 Some chemical herbicides, such as glyphosate or triclopyr may be useful for control, but contact your local extension office for more information on chemical application and always follow state requirements and the instructions on the label.

 Norway maple is found on both the western and eastern sides of the United States.
 It ranges from Canada in the north and down south to the Carolinas.